sahitya-cmyk/sahitya-cmyk.GitHub.io/README.md

 **Why I'm Interested**

--It explains what metadata is and why it is important.It also explains several misconceptions of metadata.
-This book explains how web search engines work and how they use metadata.
+-It explains what metadata is and why it is important.
+-It also explains several misconceptions of metadata.
+-This book explains how web search engines work and how they use metadata.